pulumi/docs/reference/service/saml-okta.md

 ### Signing into Pulumi using Okta

-Members of your Okta application can now log into Pulumi.
+Members of your Okta application can now sign into Pulumi.
 Navigate to [https://app.pulumi.com/signin/sso/](https://app.pulumi.com/signin/sso/) and enter the name of your Pulumi organization.